Daniel88dev/cft-problem-lists/Writerside/topics/starter-topic.md

 ## Main description
 This web page is about managing and controlling Problem lists in Vehicle production.
-Currently is page in development.
+Currently, is page in development.

 ## Problem-lists
 Can search and display some specific project development, and select specific problem list for that project.